 2. Baby Steps

-Whatever we may be aiming to achieve - whether it is a change in behaviour, kicking a habit, or working towards achieving a larger overall goal - breaking the task down into small, simple steps is more realistic to work towards and achieve, than trying to tackle the entire mountainous task perfectly in one go.
+Whatever we may be aiming to achieve - whether it is a change in behaviour, kicking a habit, or working towards achieving a long term goal - breaking the task down into small, simple steps and allowing room for errors and learning, is more realistic to work towards and achieve, than trying to tackle the entire mountainous task perfectly in one go.
 So setting small, realistic tasks or goals at the start of each day can help keep us focused.